Forests are a vital part of the carbon cycle

 Calculating environmental impacts of different building materials

 Life cycle assessment (LCA) is the best method for examining the embodied carbon of building materials because it considers the greenhouse gas emissions associated with their production, transportation, construction, use and eventual disposal.
-National guidelines for whole-building life cycle assessment provide comprehensive instruction for the practice of life cycle assessment applied to buildings in Canada.
+National guidelines (external link) for whole-building life cycle assessment provide comprehensive instruction for the practice of life cycle assessment applied to buildings in Canada.

 Zero-carbon buildings and the role of wood